berehovskyi/apex-stream/docs/Functional-Interfaces/ILongSupplier.md

 # ILongSupplier

-`APIVERSION: 56`
+`APIVERSION: 57`

 `STATUS: ACTIVE`

-A function that takes no arguments and returns an `Long` value.
+A function that takes no arguments and returns a `Long` value.

 **Author** Oleh Berehovskyi